scitran/client/Flywheel-SDK.md

 * **compute** (job, batch, gear)
 * **miscellaneous** (about Flywheel)

-A list of the methods in Flywheel by running 'grep function Flywheel.m' is [on this page](Flywheel-methods-list).
+A list of the Flywheel.m methods obtained by running 'grep function Flywheel.m' is [on this page](Flywheel-methods-list).

 # Object